robinnewhouse/DHNLNtupleAnalysis/README.md

 ## Making Pretty Plots

 Plotting functions are defined in `plotting.py`.
 The steering code `plotHistograms.py` defines what kinds of plots to save in the default output directory `DHNLNtupleAnalysis/output/plots/`.
-Running plotHistograms.py you can plot different distribtions on the same canvas and save them to the output directory
+Running plotHistograms.py you can plot different distribtions on the same canvas and save them to the output directory.

+Make sure you edit `DHNLNtupleAnalysis/data/config_plotting.json` to include the files you wish to plot.

 For making cutflow plots: